 The Korean mid-cap space is an area of the market that has been a particular underperformer, rising a mere 6% over the past three years (compared to a 52% rise in Korean large caps), and is a segment of our benchmark that is now attractively priced.
 The South Korean economy is remarkably robust, growing at its fastest quarterly rate in seven years in the third quarter of 2017, despite the obvious headwind of the increasing tensions on its border.
 While the threat of North Korea and its nuclear armament is real, there is enough understanding of the potential nuclear devastation on both sides to prevent further military escalation – barring an accident.
 We are finding a number of opportunities in the Korean mid cap space, particularly among ‘value’ and cyclical companies.

-We are also finding opportunities in the supply chain of its parent company.
-Sentiment across the automotive industry has been negative on concerns surrounding Korea’s relationship with China, driverless cars, private hire services and electric vehicles.
-While some of these concerns are real in terms of their impact on the group’s prospects, we believe that the company’s business model will evolve and if we are right, it implies that many companies within the the group’s supply chain are far too cheap.
+We are also finding opportunities in the supply chain of the Hyundai Motor Group.
+Sentiment across the automotive industry has been negative on concerns surrounding Korea’s relationship with China, driverless cars, private hire services like Uber and electric vehicles.
+While some of these concerns are real in terms of their impact on Hyundai’s prospects, we believe that the business model of Hyundai Motors will evolve and if we are right, it implies that many companies within the Hyundai supply chain are far too cheap.